JonnyBurger/touchable-scale/README.md

 ## Disadvantages over TouchableOpacity

+- Other touch events such as `onLongPress` and `onPressIn` don't work on Android because these events are not being propagated when the button is wrapped in Gesture Handlers.
+Avoid using this component when you need to listen to events other than `onPress`.

 - A press is detected using Gesture Handler state instead of the Touchable Event system, this means there is no event object in the callback: `onPress={(e) => console.log(e) // undefined}`.

 - Additional dependency on Reanimated and Gesture Handler.

+## See also

+- [react-native-scale-button](https://github.com/sa8ab/react-native-scale-button) - Button in Reanimated 2 which uses a different technique using `LongPressGestureHandler`.

 ## Credits